proteinreport/proteinreport.org/content/newswire/four-spaces-launch-b2b-businesses-cellular-agriculture/index.md

 down to something cost competitive.
 We believe there are four key focus areas:

-1.  **Optimizing bioprocessing [&]{.amp} production systems.** Creating proteins through cell culturing and precision fermentation is fraught with costly and inefficient processes that will be challenging to scale.
-We're exploring how this can be improved by examining closed-loop systems, decentralized production facilities, and improving hardware infrastructure.
+1.  **Optimizing bioprocessing & production systems.** Creating proteins through cell culturing and precision fermentation is fraught with costly and inefficient processes that will be challenging to scale.
+    We're exploring how this can be improved by examining closed-loop systems, decentralized production facilities, and improving
+    hardware infrastructure.
 2.  **Software and toolkits that enable simplicity in bioprocesses.**
     Most companies develop their own software and toolkits out of necessity to effectively operate their bioprocess equipment.